heervisscher/htl-examples/README.md

 AEM HTL examples

 ### AEM compatibility
-The package is only compatible with AEM6.3 SP1 and later, this because new features are used that are only available since AEM6.3.1.0
+The package is only compatible with AEM6.4 SP2 and later
-- Exporter (sling-models)
-- getInheritedPageProperties() in WCMUsePojo
-- getLanguage() in Page-api
-- getModelFromWrappedRequest() in ModelFactory

 ## Included examples